nuntipat/MicroVSA/README.md

 # MicroVSA

-This repository contain an official implementation of MicroVSA, a low-dimensional computing (LDC) classifier library for 8, 16, and 32-bit MCUs as well as several example projects demonstrating how to integrate and benchmark MicroVSA on MCU development boards.
+This repository contains an official implementation of MicroVSA, a low-dimensional computing (LDC) classifier library for 8, 16, and 32-bit MCUs, as well as several example projects demonstrating how to integrate and benchmark MicroVSA on MCU development boards.

 ## Project Structure

-- `lib/` contains the classifier library which can be reused in other projects
+- `lib/` contains the classifier library, which can be reused in other projects
 - `model/` contains the pretrained model files for all datasets mentioned in the paper
-- `test_data/` contains test data for the benchmark script and for running self test on the board
+- `test_data/` contains test data for the benchmark script and for running self-tests on the board
-- `examples/` contains examples project for all MCU development boards mentioned in the paper
+- `examples/` contains example projects for all MCU development boards mentioned in the paper

 ## Prerequisite

 The easiest way to test MicroVSA on the MCU development board is to use PlatformIO.
 However, example projects based on proprietary IDEs are also provided for some development boards.
-Please refer to the list of compatible IDEs for your board from the table below.
+Please refer to the list of compatible IDEs for your board in the table below.

 | Brand | MCU | Dev Board | IDE |
 |-------|-----|-----------|-----|